Battle of Thượng Đức (1974): Battle

 Meanwhile, in Thua Thien Province, PAVN pressure against the lightly held Huế defenses was becoming severe, and Trưởng was receiving strongly phrased requests from his elements north of the Hải Vân Pass to return at least some of the Airborne Division.
-Trưởng resisted and ordered Luong to retake Hill 1062.
+Trưởng resisted and ordered Lưỡng to retake Hill 1062.
 The attack began on 8 November, and three days later ARVN troopers were back on the ridge.
 They established new defensive positions on the slopes, leaving the furrowed, shattered crest to the dozens of PAVN dead who remained there.
 Although heavy fighting continued in the hills and on the ridge for several more weeks as the Airborne Division expanded its control of critical terrain, the most violent phase of one of the bloodiest battles since the cease-fire was over.
-The Airborne Division had lost nearly 500 of its soldiers killed since its commitment in Quang Nam Province on 15 August, nearly 2,000 had been wounded.
+The Airborne Division had lost nearly 500 of its soldiers killed since its commitment in Quảng Nam Province on 15 August, nearly 2,000 had been wounded.
 PAVN casualties were estimated to be about 2,000 killed and 5,000 wounded, however, PAVN claimed only 921 deaths and more than 2,000 wounded.
 The PAVN claim to killed or captured almost 5,000 ARVN in this period.
 Seven of the nine airborne battalions had fought in the 3-month campaign, and by mid-November six of these were on Hill 1062.
-The PAVN had observation of the Airborne positions from the heights of Hill 1235, but Luong could not muster enough force to take this peak and still defend what he had.
+The PAVN had observation of the Airborne positions from the heights of Hill 1235, but Lưỡng could not muster enough force to take this peak and still defend what he had.
 Similarly, the PAVN lacked the forces to counterattack in strength.
 By the end of 1974, all but two airborne battalions were withdrawn from Hill 1062.
 The remaining 1st and 7th Battalions kept patrols there and depended on artillery fires to deny the terrain to PAVN occupation, but placed their main battle positions near Dong Lam Mountain, about 4 km to the east, and in the ridges above Hill 52.
-The rainy season had reached Quang Nam Province in October and provided some respite from the intense and continual combat of summer.
+The rainy season had reached Quảng Nam Province in October and provided some respite from the intense and continual combat of summer.
 Both sides needed this time to recuperate and prepare for the next dry season offensive.